What’s next for 19-year-old Kansan graduating law school?

 ULYSSES, Kan.
 (KSNW) — What do you do when you graduate from high school and Harvard undergraduate school at the same time?
 You graduate from law school before age 20.

 Braxton Moral, a 19-year-old from the rural community of Ulysses, Kansas, is still trying to figure out what his plans will be.
-The teen has arguably put together, at 19, an impressive resume.
+The teen has arguably put together an impressive resume.

 Attorney status happens very soon.